-It kicked into high gear once our kids were raised and my husband and I (two crazy vagabonds at heart) began traveling as much as possible, and working in a variety of national and international locations - living our dream.
+It kicked into high gear once our kids were raised and my husband and I (two crazy gypsies at heart) began traveling as much as possible, and working in a variety of national and international locations - living our dream.

-That is when I began documenting our life and adventures through the lens of my camera.
+That is when I began documenting our locations and adventures through the lens of my camera.
 I found I had an aptitude and passion for it, and dove into books and videos, learning as much as I could on composition, lighting, technique, and processing.

 Since we are still chasing dreams, still living adventures, still traveling as much and as often as time and money allow, my passion and talent continue to grow and mature.

 Before moving to Las Vegas, we lived in lots of awesome locations: We started out in Great Falls and Kalispell, Montana (our home state) - then Salt Lake City, Utah - Canyon Lake, Texas - Kissimmee, Florida - Charleston, South Carolina - Cancun, Mexico - Playa del Carmen, Mexico - Labrolette Bay, St. Lucia - Hilton Head, South Carolina - Cabarete, Dominican Republic - Port Clinton, Ohio - and last but certainly not least, Savannah, Georgia.
 We have also traveled extensively, all over the world.

 How in the world do two all-Americans begin life in Montana and end up hopping from state to state and country to country?
 They start out as kids with kids, raise their kids, then step outside the box.
 They take a risk, and find a job in Mexico.
 They pack 2 bags, take a few hundred dollars, learn to fall in love with new and foreign places, and never look back.